Mike Score: Style

 Mike brought the band a unique New Romantic style, infusing futuristic footprints through synthesizers, vocal tones and science-fiction costumes to create their trademark image.
 Mike was known for his signature back combed haircut which resembled a 'waterfall'.
-In an interview for Classic Pop, Mike was quoted as saying "My mom used to say, 'Don't copy people, try to be yourself because then people will remember you".
+In an interview for Classic Pop, Mike was quoted as saying "My mum used to say, 'Don't copy people, try to be yourself because then people will remember you".
 He went onto to say "There was a little bit of David Bowie and Alice Cooper in the band's appearance, without copying them".
 It was reported that the 'Winged' haircut originated when the band was due to do a show in Trinidad.
 Whilst in the dressing room before the performance, Mike was combing his hair back when Frank Maudsley hurriedly pushed him away from the mirror only for his hair to fall forward at the front and stay up at the sides.